yogurtikii/YoCl/README.md

-i get info for this programm from habr.com and others sites :) i copy some code from this sites) do not move the exe file to another folder outside the program, move it ONLY with the go to function.
+i get info for this programm from habr.com and others sites :) i copy some code from this sites) do not move the exe file to another folder outside the program, move it ONLY with the go to function. if programm has been stuked when you pressed "Set language" button, just wait